Israel D. Gebru

 Interspeech, 2022

-We introduces a novel metric for evaluating both listening quality (LQ) and spatialization quality (SQ)
+We introduce a novel metric for evaluating both listening quality (LQ) and spatialization quality (SQ)

 between pairs of binaural audio signals without relying on subjective data.